marwan-at-work/moddoc/README.md

 This is a server that takes a GOPROXY url as an argument and gives you a UI documentation similar to godoc.org except all data comes from the GOPROXY and not from VCS.

+For a live demo, see https://moddoc.marwan.io which uses proxy.golang.org

 If your GOPROXY supports a /catalog endpoint, then you can see and search the list of existing modules on the home page.

 ## Quick start